R G Carter was founded by Robert George Carter.

 The first major contract undertook by the Firm, was for the Norwich City Corporation, to construct 300 homes on the Mile Cross Council Estate, Norwich.

 This estate and others were built as part of the UK housing scheme ‘Homes for Heroes’, offering better living conditions for returning soldiers.

-The telephone number for the office in Low Road was “Drayton 16”.
+The telephone number for the founding office was “Drayton 16”.

-Mr R G Carter purchased Herbert Bullen & Son Ltd. of Cromer, an established building business with joinery shop.
+R G Carter purchased Herbert Bullen & Son Ltd. of Cromer, an established building business with joinery shop.

-The work was part of Churchill’s temporary housing programme, the Emergency Factory Made Scheme ( EFMS ) for returning British soldiers and homeless families.
+The work was part of Churchill’s temporary housing programme, the Emergency Factory Made Scheme ( EFMS ), for returning British soldiers and homeless families.